IMRO832000/CSE573_merlion_anomaly_detection/datasets/README.md

 2. machine_temperature_system_failure.csv:

 ## Multivariate Data
-1. Mars Science Laboratory (MSL) :
+1. Mars Science Laboratory (MSL) : Anomalies recorded and labelled in the telemetry data from Mars Rover Instruments and sensors.
-2. The Soil Moisture Active/Passive (SMAP) :
+2. The Soil Moisture Active/Passive (SMAP) : This dataset contains telemetry data that is labelled and can be used for training and testing anomaly detection models.